kieran-lockyer/mern-server/README.md

 - Glenn - My knowledge of react and redux has gradually increased over the course of this project and being able to keep my code DRY and well organized has gotten better, but was certainly a struggle early on, during this project.
 As for future improvements, there needs to be an ability to login/register, edit tags, and add new photos.

 - Margaret - Coming Soon!
+She has a job, giver her some slack!